kubestellar/kubestellar/QUICKSTART.md

 - [3.
 Teardown the environment](#3-teardown-the-environment)

-This guide is intended to show how to quickly bring up a **KubeStellar** environment with its dependencies from a binary release.
+This guide is intended to show how to (1) quickly bring up a **KubeStellar** environment with its dependencies from a binary release and then (2) run through a simple example usage.

 ## 1. Install and run **KubeStellar**